 Avoid sugary foods with a high glycemic index as they too can cause fluctuating blood sugar levels.
 Say no to foods like:

 - Carbonated drinks

 After a miscarriage, it is important to avoid inflammation that can cause you pain and discomfort.
 The fats in meat and dairy products can cause inflammation.
-So avoid the following foods after a miscarriage:
+So avoid fatty meats and dairy products after a miscarriage:

 - Whole milk

 4. Junk food:

 You may crave junk food, and it is okay to eat some in moderation.
 But do not make junk food your main course after a miscarriage.
 Junk food will just fill you with empty calories and prevent you from consuming nutrient rich food that your body needs right now.